MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 You need the OU as a container for the provisioned sample user.
 For more information about creating OUs, see [Create a New Organizational Unit](http://go.microsoft.com/FWLink/p/?LinkId=189655).

-Create an OU called FIMObjects in your AD DS.
+Create an OU called MIMObjects in your AD DS.

 ### Step 2: Create the Active Directory user accounts